TECH-Rubicone/redux-saga-controller/docs/hooks/use-controller-actions.md

 :::info

-`useControllerActions` - to use you controller, and you will get all action creators you need.
-Provide ability to use controller actions outside of component subscriber.
+`useControllerActions` - hook to get all actions *(action creators are already wrapped with dispatch)* from your controller.
+Provides ability to use controller actions outside of component where controller is subscribed.

 :::